tianhaoz95/developer-note/dev-ops-tricks/remote-server-control/super-micro-bmc.md

 ## Vanilla SSH

 This is most likely what you are going to use.
 It sound primitive, but that's the beauty of it.
-If you are reading this, it probably means your DevOps team is pretty fucked up already which means it's unlikely that you will get sudo access or a browser on the machine you are using.
+If you are reading this, it probably means your DevOps team is pretty fucked up already which means it's unlikely that you will get sudo access or a browser on the machine you are using, but guess what, no one can stop you from doing SSH.

 ### Example